Food for Diabetes: A Complete Guide for Patients

 Healthy Fats and Diabetes

 Monounsaturated and polyunsaturated fats improve insulin sensitivity when replacing saturated fats in the diet.
 Olive oil, avocados, nuts, and seeds provide these beneficial fats.
-One tablespoon of olive oil or a quarter of an avocado represents a healthy fat serving.
+One tablespoon of olive oil or one-quarter of an avocado constitutes a healthy-fat serving.

-Nuts offer a combination of healthy fats, protein, and fiber.
+Nuts offer a combination of healthy fats, protein, and fibre.
 Almonds (23 nuts), walnuts (14 halves), or pistachios (49 nuts) make appropriate single servings.
 These portions provide 160-180 calories with minimal impact on blood glucose.
-Chia seeds and flaxseeds add omega-3 fatty acids – one tablespoon of ground flaxseed mixed into yogurt or oatmeal provides fiber and healthy fats.
+Chia seeds and flaxseeds are sources of omega-3 fatty acids; one tablespoon of ground flaxseed mixed into yoghurt or oatmeal provides fibre and healthy fats.

-Saturated fats from full-fat dairy, fatty meats, and tropical oils may worsen insulin resistance.
-Limiting these fats while emphasizing healthier options supports better glucose control.
+Saturated fats from full-fat dairy products, fatty meats, and tropical oils may exacerbate insulin resistance.
+Limiting these fats while emphasising healthier options supports better glucose control.
 Choose lean cuts of meat, remove visible fat, and opt for low-fat dairy products when appropriate.

 Vegetables and Blood Sugar Control

 Non-starchy vegetables form the foundation of diabetes-friendly meals.
-These vegetables contain minimal carbohydrates while providing vitamins, minerals, and fiber.
-Leafy greens like spinach, kale, and lettuce contain less than 5 grams of carbs per cup.
+These vegetables contain minimal carbohydrates while providing vitamins, minerals, and fibre.
+Leafy greens such as spinach, kale, and lettuce contain less than 5 grams of carbohydrates per cup.
 Cruciferous vegetables – broccoli, cauliflower, Brussels sprouts – offer similar low-carb profiles with added anti-inflammatory compounds.

-Colorful vegetables provide various phytonutrients that may improve insulin function.
-Bell peppers, tomatoes, eggplant, and zucchini add flavor and nutrition with minimal glucose impact.
+Colourful vegetables provide various phytonutrients that may improve insulin function.
+Bell peppers, tomatoes, eggplant, and zucchini provide flavour and nutrients with minimal glycemic impact.
 Raw vegetables often have lower glycemic impacts than cooked versions – raw carrots have a lower GI than cooked carrots, though both remain healthy choices.

 Starchy vegetables require portion awareness.
 Sweet potatoes, despite their name, have a lower glycemic index than white potatoes when boiled.
-A medium sweet potato (130 grams) contains 24 grams of carbohydrates with 4 grams of fiber.
-Corn, peas, and winter squash count as starchy vegetables – include these in the carbohydrate portion of your plate rather than the vegetable section.
+A medium sweet potato (130 grams) contains 24 grams of carbohydrates with 4 grams of fibre.
+Corn, peas, and winter squash are classified as starchy vegetables; include them in the carbohydrate portion of your plate rather than the vegetable section.

 Meal Planning Strategies